can always count on Mei Ling to save

 - Kind of a borderline example, since like with many RTS games, the player is Mission Control.
 Arguably, Fleet Intelligence and his slightly more helpful Distaff Counterpart in Cataclysm pull double duty in this role and as Mr. Exposition from the player's point of view.

-- Thief.
-In the creepiest parts of the first and last games in the series, Garrett seems to always have a friendly ghost to help him... and make the mission longer.
+- In the creepiest parts of Thief: The Dark Project and Thief: Deadly Shadows, Garrett seems to always have a friendly ghost to help him... and make the mission longer.

 - Gears of War has Anya providing Mission Control to Delta Squad.
 Marcus will actually address Anya as "Control", and during one chapter in Gears of War 2 he is surprised to hear Colonel Hoffman as Command has taken over from Anya due to the importance of his mission.